Emjay-19/Retail-Demand-Inventory-Optimization/README.md

 - Where should we allocate inventory?

 This enables Nova Retail Solutions to make more informed decisions around forecasting, production prioritization, replenishment, and warehouse inventory allocation.

+## Tools & Methodology
+### Tools Used
+**Power BI** — Dashboard development, interactive reporting, and visualization
+**Power Query** — Data cleaning, transformation, and preparation
+**DAX** — KPI development, ranking, performance classification, and time intelligence
+**Excel** — Initial data inspection and validation
+### Methodology

+The project followed a structured analytics workflow:

+**1. Data Preparation**
+Reviewed the dataset, validated data types, handled inconsistencies, and prepared date and time fields for analysis.

+**2. Data Transformation**
+Created a dedicated Calendar table with Year, Quarter, Month, Weekday, and Year-Month attributes.
+The order time was also transformed into Hour and Time of Day categories.

+**3. Data Modeling**
+A star schema was implemented in Power BI, with Fact_Table at the center and four supporting dimension tables: Dim_Product, Dim_Warehouse, Calendar, and Dim_Time.

+Fact_Table: Stores order transactions, demand, revenue, product, warehouse, date, and time information.
+Dim_Product: Supports product and category performance analysis.
+Dim_Warehouse: Enables warehouse and regional analysis using warehouse and ZIP information.
+Calendar: Supports monthly trends, seasonality, weekday analysis, and MoM time intelligence.
+Dim_Time: Enables analysis by hour and time of day.

+All dimension tables have 1: relationships* with the Fact_Table, to support accurate filtering and time-based analysis.

+**4. DAX Analysis**
+Developed measures for demand, revenue, product performance, warehouse performance, ranking, priority classification, and Month-over-Month (MoM) analysis.

+**5. Dashboard Development**
+Built three interactive dashboards:

+Product Performance
+Demand Trends
+Warehouse Optimization

+**6. Insight Generation**
+Translated analytical findings into recommendations for production, replenishment, demand forecasting, and inventory allocation.